ehlowr0ld/hmr/packages/mcp-hmr/README.md

 It acts as **a drop-in replacement for `mcp run path:app` or `fastmcp run path:app`.** Both [FastMCP v2](https://github.com/jlowin/fastmcp) and the [official python SDK](https://github.com/modelcontextprotocol/python-sdk) are supported.

+> [!TIP]
+>
+> Here's the thing: With this package, you don't need to restart your MCP server on every code change.
+Just save your files, and the server automatically uses the latest code without dropping client connections.

 ## CLI Usage

 If your server instance is named `app` in `./path/to/main.py`, you can run: